ItsLastDay/PipInstall/data/assessing_results/README.md

 ## Results of assessor work on the first day

 "paid" means "paid reviews",
-"good" means "true reviews by real peple".
+"good" means "true reviews by real people".

 ### data1.json
 By Lesya Tishenko